pkivolowitz/CSC4730-Fall-2023/README.md

 | ---- | ----- | ---- |
 | TR | 2:20 PM to 4:00 PM | CC 114 |

+### In the event of virtual classes

+Should we meet via Zoom, all cameras must be on to the maximum degree possible.
+If you are on a desktop, get a Webcam, they are cheap enough.

+The link given below will be used for classes, should that be needed.

 ## Office hours

 All office hours are held via [ZOOM](